jeishu/horiseon-seo-opt/README.md

 ## Usage

-The CSS is only modified to help with teh semantic changes in HTML.
+The CSS is only modified to help with the semantic changes in HTML.
 We want the website to look like this.

 ![demo](./Assets/01-html-css-git-homework-demo.png)